takasehideki/zenoh_trial/README.md

 docker run -it --rm -v `pwd`:/zenoh_trial -w /zenoh_trial takasehideki/zenoh_trial
 ```

-Currently, the operation in the pre-built Docker image is confirmed only on my M1 Mac (arm64) machine.
+Currently, the operation in the pre-built Docker image is mainly confirmed on my M1 Mac (arm64) machine.
-IOW, you are lucky if you also have it.
+However, we heard reports of it working on x64 (amd64) machines as well.
-Please let me know if anyone has managed to get it to work on an x64 (amd64) machine.
+If you have any problems (especially on x64 (amd64) machines), please feel free to let me know via [Issues](https://github.com/takasehideki/zenoh_trial/issues).

 ### Build the image and use it locally